bruhdev1290/Enshitification-V2/CONTRIBUTING.md

 ## 🎯 Welcome Contributors!

 We're building a platform to empower consumers through transparency and government data.
-Whether you're here for Open Source Hackfest or just want to help, we appreciate your contributions!
+Whether you're here for Open Source Hackfest or just want to help, I appreciate your contributions!

 ## Quick Start for Contributors